PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 an important role in book-keeping, allowing PennyLane to keep track of which parameters are used in which operations, and automatically perform the product and chain rule where required.

-We refer to the :ref:`qml_variable` page for a more in-depth description of how ``Variables`` are used during execution.
+We refer to the :doc:`/code/qml_variable` page for a more in-depth description of how ``Variables`` are used during execution.